 At the end of the day if there is no discipline to write you will never get out of you’re writing slump.

-The distractions can pull you out of the flow and disrupt our ability to create some good content and or copy.
-Find a place that you can work, shut off all distractions.
+Interruptions and distractions can pull you out of the flow and disrupt our ability to create good content and or copy.

 - Tabs on your browser

 This will avoid writer’s block because you are not being continuously side railed.